Lebo-Madikane/system-engineering-devops/shell-permissions/README.md

 7 - A bash script that updates executing permissions to a file.

 8 - A bash script that changes a file ownership.

+9 - A bash script that changes the group of a file.